archetype-themes/reference-components/README.md

 #### Parameter list and order of precedence

 The parameter list defines the accepted parameters for each component within the theme.
-Here’s how you can define a parameter list using Liquid:
+Here's how you can define a parameter list using Liquid:

 ```liquid
 {%- liquid